sonata-nfv/son-install/README.md

 All you need is a 'bash' shell with Ansible installed to run 'son-cmud.yml', ie, all the SONATA CMUD operations can be executed in a single line command

+## What's new in Release 3.0
+* deployment of PSA pilot

 ## What's new in Release 2.1
 * application versioning - you can now choose the SP version to deployment, eg:  'latest', '2.1' or 'dev'